Monographs of the Archaeological

 Researcher Carl-Gösta Ojala, Uppsala University

-Researcher Eve Rannamäe, University of York
+Researcher Eve Rannamäe, Natural Resources Institute of Finland and University of Tartu

 Adjunct Professor Liisa Seppänen, University of Turku and University of Helsinki